kirezibana/djangoweek1-/README.md

 #Built By
  kirezi bana hotense
 #Description
 This is a Personal gallery application that i have  build with Django application used to  display your photos for others to view.
+As for this application i decide to major on Fashion of which i have